-In order to ensure the legacy of the School Sports Premium Grant can continue, after the funding has finished ,we have decided to employ a PE specialist to deliver an extensive programme of Continuing Professional Development (CPD).
+In order to ensure the legacy of the School Sports Premium Grant continues, we employed a PE specialist to deliver an extensive programme of Continuing Professional Development (CPD).
 Luke Marsh has been employed by the school with the remainder of the School Sport Premium Grant (£6450) being used to part fund his salary.
 The rest of his salary is funded by central budget.

-This academic year Luke Marsh will undertake an extensive CPD programme working with Year 1, Year 3 and Year 5 in the first instance.
+During 2016-2017 academic year Luke Marsh undertook an extensive CPD programme working with Year 1, Year 3 and Year 5.

 High Quality PE lessons

-Luke Marsh will also work with both Year 2 and Year 6 delivering high quality PE lessons.
+Luke Marsh worked with both Year 2 and Year 6 delivering high quality PE lessons.
 It is felt that the children in each of these year groups are at a fundamental age with regards to developing their talents in PE.

 Healthy Active Lifestyles